1sis/ISISTM/README.md

 - ❤️ I love learning about IT !
 - 💻 I am not the best, hold it back ! 😄
 - 💼 I do this for fun, why not professionally ?
+- 🤝 Owner of In Your Shell with @RealAlphabet

 -----------------------------